locationtech/geomesa/docs/user/kafka/index_config.rst

 Once the timeout is hit without any updates, the feature will be removed from the consumer cache and will no longer be returned when querying.

+If the expiry is set to zero, features will not be indexed or searchable.
+However, they will still be passed to any :ref:`feature listeners <kafka_feature_events>` that are configured.

 .. _kafka_event_time:

 Feature Event Time